oasis-tcs/csaf/csaf_2.0/guidance/faq.md

 ### Why is CSAF 2.0 still using TLP v1?

-When the CSAF Committee Specification which was later promoted as OASIS standard was published the new [TLP v2](https://www.first.org/tlp/) was not available.
-Therefore, CSAF 2.0 support only [TLP v1](https://www.first.org/tlp/v1/).
+When the CSAF Committee Specification, which was later promoted to OASIS standard, was published the new [TLP v2](https://www.first.org/tlp/) was not available.
+Therefore, CSAF 2.0 only supports [TLP v1](https://www.first.org/tlp/v1/).
 Nevertheless, as TLP v2 is backwards compatible the following mapping table can be used to display the new TLP v2 terms in a human-readable advisory:

 | TLP v2 | TLP v1 |
 |--------|--------|